krd81/T2_A2-API_Server/README.md

 Psycopg2 is a database adapter that allows the ORM (SQL Alchemy) to connect to a PostgreSQL database.
 It is called as part of the initial database set up and contains a URL with important security information, such as the database "user" it will assume when accessing the database as well as the name of the Postgres database to which it needs to connect.

 ### MARSHMALLOW
 Marshmallow is a Python library able to convert database object types into Python object types.
 It has powerful features allowing serialisation from JSON to Python and vice versa, making manipulating and extracting data from the database a much less labour intensive process.
 It comes with features that allow data validation, enforcing of mandatory fields and the nesting of data from join tables.
-It has its own error handling via its exception classes - this is particularly useful when targetting and handling Marshmallow specific errors.
+It has its own error handling via its exception classes - this is particularly useful when targeting and handling Marshmallow specific errors.

 ### BCRYPT
 Bcrypt is a password-storing tool, which uses complex algorithms to hash and salt passwords.
 This package enables users' passwords to be safely stored in the database, unable to be accessed by database administrators, and reducing the vulnerability in case of a cyber attack.
 The app is designed so that Bcrypt handles the password entered by a user, whether logging in or being created anew, immediately.
 It is a one way hash, so it is not possible to reverse the process and obtain the raw password.
-When the user logs in and enters their password, it is hashed in the same way as the orginal one, and the two hashed passwords are compared for similarity.
+When the user logs in and enters their password, it is hashed in the same way as the original one, and the two hashed passwords are compared for similarity.
 Bcrypt handles each of these functions.

 ### Flask JWT Manager